scalapb/protoc-gen-template.g8/README.md

 sbt new scalapb/scalapb-plugin-template.g8
 ```

-And provide answers to the parameters you are asked.
-Note that the project
-name can be anything. `organization` would become the maven groupId for this
-project, while `package` (which defaults to `organization`) controls the
-desired Scala package name.

 Once the project is generated, you will find additional usage instructions in
 its top-level README.md file.

 # Template license

-Written in 2018-2019 by Nadav Samet (thesamet@gmail.com)
+Written in 2018-2020 by Nadav Samet (thesamet@gmail.com)

 To the extent possible under law, the author(s) have dedicated all copyright and related
 and neighboring rights to this template to the public domain worldwide.